 Everyone had conflicting ideas about where and how to seat Dad.
 By this time I was just beginning to feel that warm glow and I just smiled and seated him just the hell the way I wanted to.

 The waitress was delightful and at one point asked me to thank Dad, who was wearing his Korean service ball cap, for his service.
 Dad ate all his food and everyone else’s within reach.
-With every bite he took I imagined the xxxxx dam straining.
+With every bite he took I imagined the shit dam straining.
 Still, I ended up immensely enjoying dinner.

 As we were finishing up, I began to think that we might just get him home before the dam broke.
 There were ominous signs as he bent over his walker as I helped him